A cavity array microscope for parallel single-atom interfacing: Methods

-Finally, substantial further gains are likely in our next-generation version of the cavity array microscope~\cite{soper2025cavity}, which has a measured finesse of $F\gtrsim155$, corresponding to a total internal loss of only $4\%$ (around $8\times$ lower than our current value).
-An atom-to-camera collection efficiency of $45\%$ is then feasible, implying as low as ${\approx}60\ \upmu$s imaging across the entire array, with room to decrease further as the finesse continues to improve and as more advanced cavity detection methods are discovered.
+Finally, substantial further gains are likely in our next-generation version of the cavity array microscope with a mean finesse of $F=110$, corresponding to a total internal loss of around $5\%$ (around $6\times$ lower than our current value).
+An atom-to-camera imaging efficiency of $45\%$ is then feasible, implying as low as ${\approx}60\ \upmu$s imaging across the entire array, with room to decrease further as the finesse continues to improve and as more advanced cavity detection methods are discovered.
+Realizing these gains will not only improve the practical utility of the platform, but will also validate the strong light-matter coupling we achieve, alongside more direct tests such as cavity-resolved vacuum Rabi splitting measurements which we will undertake following suitable technical improvements, e.g. implementation of single-site addressing systems.